InfluxCommunity/CSTR_InfluxDB/cstr_kafka_influxdb/README.md

-# cstr_kafka
+# cstr_kafka_
-This directory contains an example of how to model a CSTR with just kafka.
+This directory contains an example of how to model a CSTR with just kafka and InfluxDB

 ## Run
 1. Start the docker container.
 Pull this repo, cd into this directory, and run: